-All Environment and Natural Resources Trust Fund proposals should strive to maximize efficiency and return on investment for the proposed expenditures.
+All proposals should strive to maximize efficiency and return on investment for the proposed expenditures.
 Additionally the following criteria, as applicable, will be considered in evaluating proposals (additional explanation of evaluation criteria is available at www.lccmr.leg.mn titled "Additional Explanation of Evaluation Criteria"):

 - 1. FUNDING PRIORITIES: Responds to RFP funding priorities and LCCMR Six-Year Strategic Plan for the Environment and Natural Resources Trust Fund articulated and adopted by the LCCMR. - 2.
 MULTIPLE BENEFITS: Delivers multiple benefits to Minnesota's environment and natural resources. - 3.
 OUTCOMES: Identifies clear objectives likely to result in measurable, demonstrated, and meaningful outcomes. - 4.
-KNOWLEDGE BASE: Contributes to the knowledge base or disseminates information that will benefit other related efforts. - 5.
+KNOWLEDGE BASE: Contributes to the knowledge base or disseminates information that will benefit other efforts. - 5.
 EXTENT OF IMPACTS: Results in broad, long-term impacts of statewide or regional significance. - 6.
 INNOVATION: Employs or demonstrates innovative approaches to more effectively and efficiently solve specific environment and natural resources issues. - 7.
 SCIENTIFIC/TECHNICAL BASIS: Reflects current scientific and technical knowledge, standards, and best practices. - 8.
-URGENCY: Addresses an issue for which immediate future action is necessary and urgent to avoid undesirable consequences. - 9.
+URGENCY: Addresses an issue for which immediate future action is necessary and essential to avoid undesirable consequences. - 9.
 CAPACITY AND READINESS: Demonstrates capacity and readiness for efforts to be managed and completed in a timely, accountable, and effective manner. - 10.
-LEVERAGE: Leverages collaborative partnerships and additional efforts, resources, and non-state funds. - 11.
-RESULTING ADDITIONAL EMPLOYMENT: Employs a significant number of additional or new employees or students in natural resources jobs that are direct to the funding request.
+LEVERAGE: Leverages collaborative partnerships and additional efforts, resources, and non-state funds.